 We Sing Songs To You About You: Album, Brooklyn, New York-2011

-Ching Chong Song was commissioned to record an album with artist Kevin Blechdom by Parisian record label, Elephant and Castles.
+Ching Ching was commissioned to record an album with artist Kevin Blechdom by Parisian record label, Elephant and Castles.
 The label focuses on non-traditional and often experimental musical aesthetics.
 This album was released in March 2011.

 Primavera Sound Festival, Barcelona, Spain-2010